paulfioravanti/paulfioravanti.github.io/_posts/2021-11-17-mums-meetup.md

 her to some of the other members of the group.

-First impressions from the initial meetup were so good that Mum started regularly participating almost immediately.
-All the new people that she met at the meetup, the places they went to, and the activities they did together became a staple feature of our conversations.
+First impressions from the initial meetup were so good that Mum started regularly attending almost immediately.
+All the new people she met at the meetup, the places they went to, and the activities they did together, became a staple feature of our conversations.

 Frequent participation at the meetup events led Mum to become well-known and trusted.
 It was not long before she was invited into the leadership team,